eherra/patientRecordSystem/README.md

 The project's main focus has been on diverse SQL queries (CRUD) usage.

-As being healthcare related application - I have been focusing on the security e.g. by setting 15 minutes session expiration time and that the application users doesn't have access to pages/information which are not under their authorization role.
-Input validations (client-side and e.g. Postman usage) has been taking consideration and secured that users can't pass data through which is not formatted according to validations rules.
+As being healthcare related application - I have been focusing on the security e.g. by setting 15 minutes session expiration time, admin (doctor) role check when calling POST-methods which usage is only authorizited by this role and that the application users doesn't have access to pages/information which are not under their authorization role.

+Input validations (client-side and e.g. via Postman) has been taking consideration and secured that users can't pass data through which is not formatted according to validations rules.

 ### Hosting